Code-Cecilia/BotMan.py-legacy/README.md

 # BotMan

-A discord bot written by [Mahasvan](https://github.com/Mahas1) in python using the library [Discord.py](https://discordpy.readthedocs.io/en/latest/index.html#)
+A discord bot written by [Mahasvan](https://github.com/Mahas1) in python using the library [Discord.py](https://discordpy.readthedocs.io/en/latest/index.html#).
-Don't use my code without crediting.
-You are free to host it and fork it yourself but don't claim any of my code as yours.
+Don't use my code without giving credit.
+You are free to host it and fork it yourself but don't claim any of this code as yours.

 ## If all you want is a stable instance of the bot, I'd recommend using my instance - [Link](https://discord.com/oauth2/authorize?client_id=845225811152732179&permissions=4294836215&scope=bot)